blindnet-io/openness-framework/Decisions/README.md

 1. Some decisions need to be made quickly.
 [Do not get attached to those](./shifting-priorities.md).
 2. Unrecorded decisions aren't _important_ decisions.
 [Record](#recording-decisions) all _important_ decisions to ensure everyone can understand, assimilate and challenge them.
-   - **_corollary_**: all decisions aren't _important_ decisions.
-You don't need to record decisions with no significant effects or minimal long-term impact.
 3. No decision is fixed in stone.
 Decisions can't last without being openly, thoroughly, and repeatedly challenged.
 Decisions Records have to be updated accordingly.

 ## Recording Decisions